Are you looking for a natural alternative mouthwash? Homemade mouthwash freshens and deodorizes bad breath using natural, sustainable ingredients.

-Thankfully, making mouthwash is quite simple.
-The three ingredients needed are baking soda, essential oils and distilled water.
+Thankfully, making mouthwash is quite simple, requiring only 3 ingredients: baking soda, essential oils and distilled water.

 Your mouth is full of beneficial bacteria that our body needs.
 In fact, it is the body’s first defense against illness.
-By overusing conventional mouthwash, you can kill the good bacteria in your mouth that you need for overall wellness.
+However, by overusing conventional mouthwash, you can kill the good bacteria in your mouth that you need for overall wellness.

-Of course, minty oils are the first we think of when it comes to mouthwash.
-That strong minty aroma is geat for freshening the breath.
-But many other essential oils can be used in your mouthwash.
+Of course, the mint oils are the first ones we think of when it comes to mouthwash.
+That crisp fresh taste is great for freshening the breath.
+But many other essential oils, not just mint, can be used in your mouthwash.

-Be sure not to ingest the mouthwash, just swish it around in the mouth and spit it out.
+Please note: do NOT ingest the mouthwash; just swish it around in the mouth and spit it out.
 Some essential oils are safe for internal use, but not all.

 CINNAMON AND CLOVE FOR MOUTHWASH